 In one case, a female rape victim was jailed for eight days after refusing to co-operate with a prosecution.
 In another, a domestic assault victim was jailed for six.
 Both were in the same jail as the perpetrator.
 Other cases included male victims of assault and attempted murder.

 "The level of trauma of being incarcerated in the same facility as your aggressor is a deep concern to us," said Simone Levine, executive director of Court Watch NOLA.
 And without the automatic right to a attorney, she said, "often the only person telling a victim why they're being incarcerated and what their options are is a police officer".

 That was the situation Marc Mitchell found himself in that day at Orleans Parish Jail - a facility facing a lawsuit from the Department of Justice over poor conditions, understaffing and high levels of violence.

 "That has not been a safe facility for anyone," said Ms Levine, "let alone witnesses."

 'I was scared for my life'

 As he waited to be assigned a cell, Mr Mitchell called his girlfriend from the jail phone.
-She frantically quizzed him about whether they would put him in protective custody.
+On the call, a recording of which was obtained by the BBC, she frantically quizzed him about whether they would put him in protective custody.
 She knew he was in the same jail as Gray, who prosecutors later described at trial as "the leader of one of the most murderous gangs in town".

 "I was scared for my life," Mr Mitchell said.
 "I was not safe in there because of what was written on my paperwork.
 And I wasn't put in protective custody, I was in with the worst of the worst.
 My cellmate was only allowed to leave the cell to take a shower."